NN4Neurosim/nn4n/README.md

 - [Examples](https://github.com/zhaozewang/NN4Neurosci/blob/main/examples/MultiArea.ipynb)

 ### Random Input
-Neurons's dynamic receiving input will be heavily driven by the inputting signal.
+Neurons' dynamic receiving input will be heavily driven by the inputting signal.
 Injecting signal to only part of the neuron will result in more versatile and hierarchical dynamics.
 See [A Versatile Hub Model For Efficient Information Propagation And Feature Selection](https://arxiv.org/abs/2307.02398) <br>

 - Example to be added